skayhan13/Pandemic-Watching/README_Project1.md

 == Installation Instructions ==========
-Applications used for the Pandemic Movie project:
+Applications used for the Pandemic Watching project:
 - Jupyter Notebook
 - GitBash terminal
 - Visual Studio Code or similar text reader for the Readme.md